-NEKKEN Bio-Resource Center (NBRC) was established in 2015 to take charge of (NBRP) National BioResource Project mission in Institute of Tropical Medicine (NEKKEN).
+NEKKEN Bio-Resource Center (NBRC) was established in 2015 to take charge of National BioResource Project (NBRP) mission in Institute of Tropical Medicine (NEKKEN).
 NBRP constructs the framework for systematic collection, preservation, and distribution of bio-resources with a focus on those that required strategic development by the National Government.
 To promote life sciences it is important for researchers to share the various bio-resources necessary for pursuing researches and developments.
-NEKKEN has participated to NBRP services since 2002 when it was initiated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and has been maintained by Japan Agency for Medical Research and Development (AMED) from 2015.
+NEKKEN has participated to NBRP services since 2002 when it was initiated by the Ministry of Education.
+Culture.
+Sports.
+Science and Technology (MEXT), and has been maintained by Japan Agency for Medical Research and Development (AMED) from 2015.
 We have been serving as Division of Protozoa in "Pathogenic Eukaryotic Microorganisms of a Core Facility Upgrading Program" under Medical Mycology Research Center (MMRC), Chiba University.

-NBRC supports the research and education of pathogenic protozoa by providing following services; (1) web-based database of information about owners and strains of pathogenic protozoa in Japan including NBRC, (2) supply of a variety of protozoan strains, (3) acceptance of deposits of protozoan strains.
-(4)preservation and maintenance of protozoan strains, (5) supply of protozoan specimens for practice of education in academic organizations such as medical school.
-To facilitate the collection, preservation, and provision of bio-resources.
-NBRC also implements the development of related technologies.
-Approximately 800 strains of pathogenic protozoa are preserved in NBRC, and approximately half of them are available to supply.
-NBRC has provided 856 protozoan strains until last year.
+NBRC supports the research and education on pathogenic protozoa by providing following services; (1) web-based database of pathogenic protozoa maintained in Japan, including NBRC, with their owner and strain information (2) acceptance of pathogenic protozoa for deposit, (3) preservation of protozoan strains, (4) distribution of a variety of protozoan strains, and (5) distribution of their microscopic specimens for education in academic organizations.
+To facilitate the collection, preservation, and provision of bio-resources, NBRC also implements the development of related technologies.
+Approximately 900 pathogenic protozoa strains of are preserved in NBRC, and approximately half of them are available to supply.
+Last year NBRC provided 69 protozoan strains to researchers and 88 strains were deposited to NBRC.
 Your cooperation and support to the project would be highly appreciated.
 Pathogenic protozoan resources available from NBRC are listed in the following website.